Ayushgupta-01/delta-demo/README.md

 # delta-demo
-this is demo for git &amp; github class
+this is demo for git &amp; Github class

+# Teacher
+shradha Khapra

+# Student
+Ayush Gupta